RocketChat/handbook/operations/mobile/README.md

 2. We have calls every Wednesday with iOS and Android team.
 It’s expected that all of you participate of this meeting (it’s only once a week!) and the duration is between 30min and 45min.
 3. It’s expected that you keep your status in GitHub Projects updated.
 Every cycle has a project and there’s columns that specifics what should be done, what is in progress, what’s waiting for review and what’s done already.

-### Weekly Calls
+### Rocket.Chat Company Weekly Calls

-Every week we have a call via Google Meets at 1pm Brasilia Time.
-It’s expected that all of you are present into this meeting and if not, you must inform your team leader why.
+Every week the whole company joins a call via Google Meets at 1pm Brasilia Time (duration is no longer than 1h).
+It’s expected that you are present into this meeting and if not, you **must** inform your team leader why.

 ### Pull Requests